 - 1. Develop strategies for human resource management consistent with legal and regulatory requirements. - 2.
 Evaluate human resource systems which impact the organization's strategic objectives and competitive advantage.

 Graduates of the MBA program with an emphasis in Information Technology Management will:

-- 1. Assess risks and recommend solutions to minimize the effects of threats to a company's technology system. - 2.
-Evaluate and communicate plans for effective use of information technology within organizations.
+1. Assess risks and recommend solutions to minimize the effects of threats to a company's technology system.